Form factors of spin 1 analogue of the eight-vertex model: Abstract

 \section{Abstract}

 The twenty-one-vertex model, the spin $1$ analogue of the eight-vertex model is considered on the basis of free field representations of vertex operators in the $2\times 2$-fold fusion SOS model and vertex-face transformation.
 The tail operators, which translate corner transfer matrices of the twenty-one-vertex model into those of the fusion SOS model, are constructed by using free bosons and fermions for both diagonal and off-diagonal matrix elements with respect to the ground state sectors.
 Form factors of any local operators are therefore obtained in terms of multiple integral formulae, in principle.
+As the simplest example, the two-particle form factor of the spin operator is calculated explicitly.